 - Leith Theatre Catch lots of events and cool goings on at the Leith Theatre.
 After a long history of ups and downs, the building is now open for community events, concerts, movie screenings and lots of other exciting things.

-- The Pitt Taking place most Saturdays, the Pitt is a street food market which has injected a new lease of life into an old industrial yard with foodie stalls, live music, a bar – basically, the best of times.
+- The Pitt A street food market which has injected a new lease of life into an old industrial yard with foodie stalls, live music, a bar on Saturdays and Sundays – basically, the best of times.

 More Leith attractions